-Fall 2020 programs are made possible in part by a grant from Humanities Texas, the state affiliate of the National Endowment for the Humanities; MSU Texas with support from the Museum Trust; and individual donors to Texoma Gives and the Museum Annual Fund.
+2020-2021 programs are made possible in part by a grant from Humanities Texas, the state affiliate of the National Endowment for the Humanities; a grant from the City of Wichita Falls as administered by the Wichita Falls Alliance for Arts and Culture; the McGaha Smith DAF-Wichita Falls Area Community Foundation Donor Difference Fund; MSU Texas with support from the Museum Trust Fund; and individual donors to Texoma Gives and the Museum Annual Fund.

 Quilt Journeys: Pattern

 More often than not, a quilt tells a story.
 From Colonial quilts to the Abolitionist movement and from the Crazy Quilt era of the 19th century to today’s contemporary experimentation with materials redefining what a quilt can be, the quilt journey offers a rich history communicated through pattern, story, and collaboration.
 This exhibition explores pattern in 20th century quilts from the WFMA Permanent Collection.

 Image: Grandmother’s Flower Garden Variation, Quilt, n.d; Gift of J.I.
 Staley.

 March 27 – September 4, 2021

 This exhibition invites reflection on the experience of shelter, both our own and those around us.
 During the pandemic, many people have expressed a new awareness of their homes.
 For some the experience is idyllic, for some claustrophobic, and for some dangerous.
 Created well before the Covid-19 coronavirus changed lives across the globe, these artworks remind us of a prior time and urge us to see them now in a new light.

 Image: Katherine Liontas-Warren, The Lost Habitat, 2010, Pastel; Gift of the artist.

 Resiliency, Humility, Fortitude: Frank Gohlke’s Aftermath